 Your gut microbiome is a delicate ecosystem that plays a crucial role in digestion, immunity, and overall health.
 However, when certain bacterial strains overgrow, they can cause serious health issues.
 One of those problematic strains is called Klebsiella pneumoniae.
-It’s commonly found in the gut, but is capable of becoming highly opportunistic under the right conditions.
-Basically, if you have too much Klebsiella hanging out in your gut, it’s a bad thing.
-If you struggle with bloating, gut inflammation, or even autoimmune symptoms, Klebsiella might be a hidden culprit.
+It’s commonly found in the gut but can become highly opportunistic under the right conditions (Source).
+Put simply, if you have too much K. pneumoniae hanging out in your gut, it’s a bad thing.
+If you struggle with bloating, gut inflammation, or even autoimmune symptoms, this might be a hidden culprit.

 Klebsiella pneumoniae is a gram-negative bacterium that naturally resides in the intestines.
 In a balanced microbiome, it coexists with beneficial bacteria without causing harm.
-However, when it overgrows, it can contribute to gut dysbiosis, inflammatory conditions, and even more severe health problems.
+However, when it overgrows, it can contribute to gut dysbiosis, inflammatory conditions, and even more severe health problems (Source).

-- Triggers Inflammation: Klebsiella overgrowth has been linked to increased gut permeability (leaky gut), which allows toxins to enter the bloodstream and trigger immune responses.
+• Triggers Inflammation: Klebsiella overgrowth has been linked to increased gut permeability (leaky gut), which allows toxins to enter the bloodstream and trigger immune responses (Source).

-- Associated with Autoimmune Disorders: Research suggests a connection between Klebsiella and conditions like ankylosing spondylitis and rheumatoid arthritis.
+• Associated with Autoimmune Disorders: Research suggests a connection between Klebsiella and conditions like ankylosing spondylitis and rheumatoid arthritis (Source).

-- Can Contribute to SIBO (Small Intestinal Bacterial Overgrowth): Klebsiella can migrate to the small intestine, ferment carbohydrates, and produce excessive gas, leading to bloating and discomfort.
+• Can Contribute to SIBO (Small Intestinal Bacterial Overgrowth): Klebsiella can migrate to the small intestine, ferment carbohydrates, and produce excessive gas, leading to bloating and discomfort (Source).

 1. Support Beneficial Gut Bacteria

 Consuming probiotic-rich foods like yogurt, kefir, sauerkraut, and kimchi can help maintain a balanced microbiome.
-Strains like Lactobacillus and Bifidobacterium may compete with Klebsiella and limit its overgrowth.
+Strains like Lactobacillus and Bifidobacterium may compete with Klebsiella pneumoniae and limit its overgrowth (Source).

 2. Eat a Prebiotic-Rich Diet

-Prebiotics like garlic, onions, asparagus, and bananas nourish beneficial bacteria, strengthening their ability to keep Klebsiella in check.
+Prebiotics like garlic, onions, asparagus, and bananas nourish beneficial bacteria, strengthening their ability to keep the microbiome in check.

 3. Reduce Simple Carbohydrates